• illude •

 Meaning: To deceive with false hope, to trick with a false impression.

 Notes: Most of us use illusion as though it exists in a vacuum.
 This word, however, is the noun from the very legitimate verb illude.
-Aside from the noun, this verb sports an adjective, illusive "ghostly, deceptive in appearance, appearing to exist but vanishing as you approach".
+Aside from the noun, this verb sports an adjective, illusive "ghostly, deceptive in appearance".
 Several cousins of illude share very similar meanings.
 Elude is a homophone, pronounced the same as illude, but implying escape from capture, as to elude police arrest.
-Delude sounds different but is a near synonym, with a meaning very similar to that of illude.
+Delude sounds different, but is a near synonym, with a meaning very similar to that of illude.
 The noun from this word, of course, is illusion, as in that trick on the eyes, the optical illusion.